bita-c/accountingCodingTest/README.md

 Employee monthly payslip Exercise

 // assuming additional tax is always per each dollar over
-// assuming csv columns either follow order or always have the same name (going with order)
 // assuming date period is give in this format: 01 March – 31 March  or   01 March 2015 – 31 March 2015

 // adding list of  payslips for employee but at this stage it doesn quite apply because we need a bit more than just name to differentiate employees